1.7. PHP MySQL Bridge Connection

 Put your own values instead of "1" in both lines and save the entries.

-Also here you can find how to make Bridge connection more secure.
+Also, find out how to make Bridge connection more secure.

 You may keep all other settings as they are, unless you have any errors.